Counseling Degrees & Licenses in Iowa

 The clinical mental health counseling specialization is a 60-credit program consisting of 33 credits of core courses and 27 credits of specialization courses.
 Program requirements allow graduates to become eligible for mental health counseling licensure in Iowa.

-The clinical rehabilitation counseling specialization also features 27 credits of specialized coursework.
+In additional to the 33 required core credits, the clinical rehabilitation counseling specialization also features 27 credits of specialized coursework.
 Graduates may choose from a variety of career options, including working in community agencies, substance abuse treatment, hospitals, state agencies, or private practice.
-The National Rehabilitation Institute, in operation at Drake University since 1976, distinguishes this rehabilitation program among others.
+The National Rehabilitation Institute, which has been in operation at Drake University since 1976, distinguishes this rehabilitation program from others.
 The institute performs research and provides various training opportunities.

 • Location: Des Moines, IA